kumanoit/Getting-and-Cleaning-Data/CodeBook.md

 11. After that another data set is created from this filtered data which contains average of all features (`mean` and `standard deviation` features) for each activity and each subject.
 (This doesn't include data like meanFreq)
 12. A tidy data set should contain sensible information.
 So, `activity name` is added as first column which contains a comprehensive name for which record was collected.
 13. Finally, the data is written as a text file in `uci_har_dataset_output.txt`.
 14. Each column has a feature name that tells about data.
 Except the first three all 66 columns are predefined features of data that were read from features file itself.
 Hence, they are self-explanatory.
-All features un output data set are `numeric` values.
+All features in output data set are `numeric` values.
 15. The first three columns are added from other files
   1. _first column_ : **activityname** : This is a `factor` having the value as present defined in 8th point
   2. _second column_ : **subject** : This is a `numeric` as defined in 9th point